Teaching Puppies to Drop It

 • Withhold food for a few hours before the car ride, so your dog’s stomach is empty.
 (Do give water.)

 • Try a few different positions in the car.
 Most dogs do better when they can see out the front window.
-On the other hand, one of my dogs is much calmer when he can’t see out.
+On the other hand, some dogs are calmer when they can’t see out.

 • Make sure your dog is safely secured using a seat belt, tether, or crate.
 A loose dog can distract the driver, and go flying if there’s an accident.

 • Crack the side windows open.
-(Don’t open the window wide enough for your dog be able to stick his head out - flying debris can hit his eye.)
+(Don’t open the window wide enough for your dog be able to stick his head out - flying debris can hit his eyes.)

 • Keep the car cool and play calm music.

-• Drive carefully.
+• Drive carefully and smoothly.
 Be slow and gentle when you’re starting, stopping, and going around turns.

 • Keep trips very short at first, and lengthen over time.
 Start with just exiting the driveway and returning.
 Progress to going down the block, then a mile away, etc.